doecode/server/src/main/java/gov/osti/services/Metadata.md

 > ```

 <p id='metadata-save-upload-via-api'>
 *When uploading a file or container via the API, it must be provided as a "file" or "container" multipart form parameter.
-File uploads should be a compressed file of type: .zip, .tar, .tar.gz, or .tar.bz2.
+File uploads should be a compressed file of type: .zip, .tar, .tgz, .tar.gz, or .tar.bz2.
 Container uploads should be Docker or Singularity image files of type: .tar, or .simg*
 </p>

 ### submit